-POINT DESCRIPTION YES NO NA REFERENCE TO DOCUMENTATION COMMENTS/RECOMMENDATIONS RESP.
-J 2.3 Are there clear procedures for the handover of information and responsibility between different control room shifts and between different personnel categories?
-AR Section 32.
-ISO 11064-2, 4.5 DC: Are proper handovers between drillers and assistant drillers performed?
-Frequent changes of personnel are a common source of misunderstandings and communication breaches in offshore organisations.
-Procedures and checklists for handover must be drawn up and practiced in order to ensure that important information is transferred.
-In addition, the transfer of information between different personnel categories should be considered, as personnel may operate with different mindsets and different verbal expressions.
-J 3 Is the information from incidents used for modifications and future design?
+POINT DESCRIPTION YES NO NA REFERENCES COMMENTS/REF TO DOCUMENTS RESP.
+J 2.3 Are there clear procedures for the handover of information and responsibility between different control room shifts and between different personnel categories?Frequent changes of personnel are a common source of Requirements AR §32.
+ISO 11064-2 (2000), 4.5.
+DC: Are proper handovers between drillers and assistant drillers performed?
+J 3 expressions.
+Is the information from incidents used for modifications and future design?
 Experience from incidents should be used to ensure that problems are not repeated in future design.
 Experience from process disturbances are a useful source of information when designing a new control centre and upgrading installations.
 Is there a system to ensure distribution of information regarding incidents, modifications to relevant personnel?
 Experience also helps operators mentally prepare for similar situations as well as preventing mistakes from being repeated.
-ISO 11064-1, 10.1 & 10.2 FR Section 13.
-DC: Is there a system to ensure distribution of information to relevant personnel such as drillers, derrick man etc?
+RequirementsFR §13.ISO 11064-1 (2000), 10.1 & 10.2DC: Is there a system to ensure distribution of information to relevant personnel such as drillers, derrick man etc?
 J 3.1 Is there a reporting system for near incidents and near misses?
 There should be a focus on the reporting system.
 The system should be actively used for recording near misses, incidents and accidents.
 The system should be capable of providing a list of all incidents.
-ISO 11064-1, 10.2 MR Section 19 and 20.
-FR Section 13.
-DC: Applicable to the DC
+Requirements MR §19 & 20.
+FR §13 ISO 11064-1 (2000), 10.2 DC: Applicable to the DC

-POINT DESCRIPTION YES NO NA REFERENCE TO DOCUMENTATION COMMENTS/RECOMMENDATIONS RESP.
+POINT DESCRIPTION YES NO NA REFERENCES COMMENTS/REF TO DOCUMENTS RESP.
 J 3.1.1 Is the reporting system used actively?
 See above.
-ISO 11064-1, 10.2 MR Section 19 and 20.
-FR Section 13.
-DC: Applicable to the DC J 3.1.2 Are the recommended changes following an incident implemented within an acceptable time frame?
-ISO 11064-1annex b, b3.
-MR Section 19, 20 and 21.
-FR Section 13.
-DC: Applicable to the DC All actions regarding equipment, procedures, training etc. following incidents must be followed up within the organisation.
+Requirements MR §19 & §20.
+FR §13 ISO 11064-1 (2000), 10.2 DC: Applicable to the DC J 3.1.2 Are the recommended changes following an incident implemented within an acceptable time frame?
+All actions regarding equipment, procedures, training etc. following incidents must be followed up within the organisation.
 It is important to inform personnel about the resulting changes and their timely execution as this may increase awareness and also motivate for further reporting.
-J 4 Are all necessary questions asked related to Job Organisation?
+Requirements MR §19, §20, §21 & §22.
+FR §13 ISO 11064-1 (2000), Annex B, B.3.
+DC: Applicable to the DC J 4 Are all necessary questions asked related to Job Organisation?
 DC: Applicable to the DC